 Please see our curbside access instructions on how to complete these requests.

-Important note: Items available electronically through HathiTrust's Emergency Temporary Access Service are not eligible for the library's curbide pickup service, as per the agreement terms with HathiTrust.
+Important note: Items available electronically through HathiTrust's Emergency Temporary Access Service are not eligible for the library's curbside pickup service, as per the agreement terms with HathiTrust.

 Scanning service for print collections

-A new library scanning service is available to all current Queen’s students, faculty, and staff.
+A library scanning service is available to all current Queen’s students, faculty, and staff.

 Use the Request for Scan feature in the Omni search tool for a single book chapter or journal article or similar fair dealing amount, subject to copyright.
 You must be logged in to Omni using your NetID, and will be notified by email when the scan is available for download for a 30 day period.
 Eligible collections initially include all regular (i.e. “open stacks”), limited (2-week loan) circulating print materials, and non-circulating materials (i.e. Art non-circ, reference, microforms).
 We expect to evolve this service over time to include other physical materials.

 Please see our scanning request instructions on how to complete these requests.